Pediculosis (pubic lice)

 How is it spread?

-It is most often spread during body contact (sexual contact) with a person who has it.
-It is very rarely be spread by objects, such as:
+It is most often spread during sexual contact with a person who has it.
+It is very rarely spread by objects, such as:

 - Toilet seats